 The triathlon wetsuit is one of tri’s big ticket items and one of the most crucial triathlon buys you’ll ever make.
 While they’ve experienced a host of technical innovations since the mid-1980s, a triathlon wetsuit’s aim largely remains the same: to get you through the open-water swim as swiftly, as comfortable and as fresh as possible.

-Here are the best triathlon wetsuits on the market today, starting from around £100, all the way up to £600, all independently reviewed by our experts.
+Here are the best triathlon wetsuits for women on the market today, starting from around £100, all the way up to £600, all independently reviewed by our experts.

 Best women’s triathlon wetsuits in 2021

 - Best women’s budget triathlon wetsuits under £250 reviewed

 - Best women’s triathlon wetsuits priced £250-£500 reviewed